lucass-carneiro/QuasinormalModes.jl/docs/src/org.md

 1. `get_ODEvar` which returns an object that represents the ODE's variable.
 2. `get_ODEeigen` which returns an object that represents the ODE's eigenvalue.

 Failure to implement these functions returns an error with the appropriate message.
 Note that these traits only check that such functions are implemented for a certain problem type and not that they follow a particular implementation pattern.
 The contract on the functions implementations is *soft* and will be clarified further on.
-Failure to abide by these soft contracts results in undefined behaviour.
+Failure to abide by these soft contracts results in undefined behavior.

 ## Extending the default functionality